Comvax Consumer (continued)

 Contact the doctor for medical advice about side effects.
 The following numbers do not provide medical advice, but in the US you may report side effects to the Vaccine Adverse Event Reporting System (VAERS) at 1-800-822-7967.
 In Canada, you may call the Vaccine Safety Section at Public Health Agency of Canada at 1-866-844-0018.

 Read the Comvax (haemophilus b conjugate and hepatitis b vaccine) Side Effects Center for a complete guide to possible side effects

-PRECAUTIONS: Before using this medication, tell the doctor or pharmacist if your child is allergic to it; or to yeast or latex; or if your child have any other allergies.
+PRECAUTIONS: Before using this vaccine, tell the health care professional if your child is allergic to it; or to yeast or latex; or if your child have any other allergies.
 This product may contain inactive ingredients, which can cause allergic reactions or other problems.
 Talk to your pharmacist for more details.

-Before using this medication, tell the doctor or pharmacist your infant's medical history, especially of: bleeding problems (e.g., hemophilia, low platelets, anticoagulant treatment), current illness with fever.
+Before using this vaccine, tell the health care professional your child's medical history, especially of: bleeding problems (e.g., hemophilia, low platelets, anticoagulant treatment), current illness with fever.

 If your child has decreased immune function from other medications (see also Drug Interactions) or other illness (e.g., HIV, leukemia, lymphoma, other cancer), the child's body may not make enough antibodies to protect them from Haemophilus influenza b or hepatitis B infection.
 Antibody levels should be checked after the vaccine series.